 Step 1: Prepare the Customer List

-Download the example template and add the customers information to the columns.
-Facebook will use the information to search for similar customers to the one in the list and then create a custom audience out of it.
+Download the example template and add the customers’ information to the columns.
+Facebook will use this information to search for similar customers and then create a custom audience out of it.
 Pay close attention to the formatting as required by Facebook.
-For instance, the fn is the first name, while the column for the city is written as “ct”.
+For instance, “fn” stands for “first name”, while the column for the city is written as “ct”.

 Below is a table showing how to format customers lists according to Facebook.

 Ensure you format the customer list according to the tables above.